 - Business personal contacts from your TeleConsole account - clients or customers that you work with (as opposed to fellow workers that you work with).

 These are marked with a purple icon and "TeleConsole" next to the contact's name.

 - Private personal contacts from your phone or mobile device - your own private contacts from outside work.

 These are marked with a blue icon and "Mobile" next to the contact's name.

 You can also think of both types of personal contacts as outside contacts - that is contacts outside the internal phone system in your office.

-Tap to edit the details of the contact.
-See the Adding New Personal Contacts section below for explanation about the fields you can edit.
+- Tap to edit the details of the contact.
+See the Adding New Personal Contacts section below for an explanation about the fields you can edit.

 Adding New Personal Contacts

 Tap to add a personal contact.
 Two storage location options will be displayed at the bottom of the screen.
 Tap Android Device to create a private personal contact or Telebroad Cloud to create a Business personal contact.

 The options on this screen may vary with your phone and its version of Android, but most fields will be similar to what is shown here.